matey-0/Reynard/README.md

 ## Requirements
 - Latest LibreWolf version
 - Linux system (preferable), or macOS (support work in progress)
-  - Windows support is not planned, I don't have access to a Windows machine, and I refuse to support Windows
+  - Windows support is not planned as I don't have access to a Windows machine.
 - Troubleshooting skills, basic ability to research
 - Being comfortable with mild site breakage

-## Installation
-Figure it out yourself.
-If you can't do that, you probably shouldn't be using anything here.
-(Not to gatekeep, I'm just too lazy to write installation instructions.)

 ## Reference
 ### Resources